Groupguanfang/arkTS/README-en.md

 > ⚠️Notice: This package is basic on `API 13`, so there might be some issues if your current HarmonyOS version is below than `API 13`.
 It is welcomed to contribute to this Repository.

 - 🖊️ Completed JSON Schema Support.
 Supporting JSON Schema on files below:
-  - `build-profile.json5` 模块级别/项目级别配置
+  - `build-profile.json5` Module/Project Configuration
-  - `oh-package.json5` 模块级别/项目级别配置
+  - `oh-package.json5` Module/Project Configuration
-  - `module.json5` 模块级别/项目级别配置
+  - `module.json5` Module/Project Configuration
-  - `code-linter.json5` 模块级别/项目级别配置
+  - `code-linter.json5` Module/Project Configuration
-  - `resources/element/`下所有的`color.json`等的kv值配置
+  - `resources/element/` kv config including `color.json` and others
   - `main_pages.json5`
 - 🪐 Thanks to the powerful Volar.
-After upgrading to version 0.0.7, It is almost perfectly supports all ArkTS 语法高亮、补全以及智能提示😋👍
+After upgrading to version 0.0.7, It is almost perfectly supports all ArkTS highlight, autocomplete and suggestions😋👍
 - 📦 Allow auto-installing `ohpm` dependency and sync `hvigor` configuration.
 - 🚧 Supports in-line`codelinter`提示 like ESLint, to locate issues precisely👍
-- 🀄️ 通过`tsconfig.json`配置即可完美支持`oh_modules`三方模块的导入⏬
+- 🀄️ Supports import `oh_modules` third-party packages via `tsconfig.json` configuration⏬
 - 🆓 `$r` `$rawfile` autocomplete, and ArkTS code formatting is coming next and welcomed to contribute👀

 ![Screenshot](./screenshots/edit.gif)